-Thomas J. Errico, M.D., 70, has served as a member of the Board since 2005, when he co-founded the company with Joseph P. Errico and Peter S. Staats, M.D.
+Thomas J. Errico, M.D., 71, has served as a member of the Board since 2005, when he co-founded the company with Joseph P. Errico and Peter S. Staats, M.D.
 Dr. Errico has been a board-certified orthopedic surgeon since 1986, and currently serves as a pediatric orthopedic spine surgeon at Nicklaus Children's Hospital.
-He served as the Chief, Division of Spine Surgery in Orthopedics, NYU Langone Health from 1997 until 2019.
-He is also currently Adjunct Professor, Department of Orthopedic Surgery in the NYU Grossman School of Medicine.
+He served as the Chief, Division of Spine Surgery in Orthopedics, NYU Langone Health from 1997 until 2018.
+He currently serves on the board of Setting Scoliosis Straight, a nonprofit organization focused on advancing medical techniques in the treatment of spinal deformities and is also an Adjunct Professor of the Department of Orthopaedic Surgery in the NYU Grossman School of Medicine.
 In addition, Dr. Errico is a member of the International Society for the Advancement of Spine Surgery, and served as its President from 2010 to 2011.
 He is also an original member of the North American Spine Society, and served as its President from 2003 to 2004.
-Dr. Errico has founded multiple companies in the healthcare industry, including Spinecore, Inc. in 2002, where he served as a director until it was sold to Stryker, Inc. in 2004.
+Dr. Errico has founded multiple companies in the healthcare industry, including Spinecore, Inc. in 2001, where he served as a director until it was sold to Stryker, Inc. in 2004.
 Dr. Errico was also a founding member of K2M Group Holdings, Inc. in January 2004.
 Dr. Errico holds a B.S. in Zoology from Rutgers University and an M.D. from Rutgers Medical School, formerly the University of Medicine and Dentistry of New Jersey.
-The Board believes Dr. Errico is qualified to serve on the Board due to his long tenure as a practicing spine-surgeon and his leadership role with a world-class medical institution, as well as serving as a co-founder, director and investor in a number of successful early stage healthcare companies.
+The Board believes Dr. Errico is qualified to serve on the Board due to his long tenure as a practicing spine-surgeon and his leadership role with a world-class medical institution, as well as serving as a co-founder, director and investor in a number of successful early-stage healthcare companies.